Richmond Park, Bournemouth: Areas

 Malmesbury Park is in the south of Richmond Park, and was formerly land owned by James Harris, 3rd Earl of Malmesbury.
+The historic St Andrew's Church, Malmesbury Park stands on Bennett Road.

 Culture

 Richmond Park has a bowls club.

 Politics

 Richmond Park is part of the Queen's Park ward for elections to Bournemouth, Christchurch and Poole Council which elect two councillors.

 Richmond Park is part of the Bournemouth East parliamentary constituency, for elections to the House of Commons of the United Kingdom.